 Casey Boyer

-A native of Central Texas, Casey Boyer is a violist and journalist currently based in Ann Arbor, Michigan.
+A native of Central Texas, Casey Boyer is a violist, marketing specialist, and journalist currently based in Austin, Texas.
 A dedicated collaborative musician, she has a passion for working with composers, recording artists, and performers within a variety of genres ranging from experimental contemporary music to roots improvisation.
-She has written arts and culture articles for local publications in Texas, and in addition to her role at Meadowmount, she is currently the blog editor and program assistant for the University of Michigan’s entrepreneurship, leadership, and career center.
+She has written arts and culture articles for local publications in Texas and in addition to her role at Meadowmount, she is currently the Social Media & Communications Coordinator for Kronos Performing Arts Association and Tertulia Chamber Music.

-Casey completed undergraduate degrees in viola performance and journalism at the University of Texas at Austin, where she studied viola with Roger Myers and chamber music with John Largess.
-She is currently pursuing graduate degrees in viola and chamber music performance at the University of Michigan under the tutelage of Caroline Coade.
+Casey completed undergraduate degrees in viola performance and journalism at the University of Texas at Austin, where she studied viola with Roger Myers and chamber music with John Largess, and was principal violist of the UT Symphony Orchestra and Opera Orchestra.
+She recently completed graduate degrees in viola and chamber music performance at the University of Michigan while studying with Caroline Coade, where she was a member of the University of Michigan Symphony Orchestra, Contemporary Directions Ensemble, Opera Orchestra, and Creative Arts Orchestra.